ladybirdweb/faveo-helpdesk/README.md

 Contributing
 --------------------------
 Create your own fork of Faveo master repositoray and use <a href="https://github.com/nvie/gitflow">git-flow</a> to create a new feature.
 Once the feature is published in your fork, send a pull request to begin the conversation of integrating your new feature into Faveo.
+Please see the <a href="https://github.com/ladybirdweb/faveo-helpdesk/blob/master/CONTRIBUTING.md">contributing guidelines</a> before sending pull requests.

 Help
 --------------------------